 One more thing to note is that Daemon Princes can take a ranged weapon (there’s no model for this) – the Warp Bolter.
 This doesn’t replace anything (it’s an add-on you pay 5 points for) and it gives the Daemon Prince a 24″ Assault 2, S4, AP-1, 2 Damage gun that’s a handy add-on to an already formidable melee profile.
 It’s worth taking most of the time you can spare the points for it.

 One of the most important units in the Chaos Space Marine army, Sorcerers are Psykers with access to Smite and two powers from the Dark Hereticus Discipline.
 This makes them invaluable support units for casting Warptime on a key melee unit, or a buff like Prescience or Delightful Agonies.
-It’s rare to see a Chaos Space Marines list (or even a Chaos list) not packing a Sorcerer or two and as a unit they’re good enough to be worth souping in if you’re running a Death Guard army.
-Because the Heretic Astartes powers are not legion-locked, they can be from any legion and help Chaos Space Marines from any other, and you can give one a Jump Pack to increase their mobility, which is handy for when you need to be within 3″ of your target to cast Warptime.
+It’s rare to see a Chaos Space Marines list (or even a Chaos list) not packing a Sorcerer or two, though as a unit they’ve lost some utility thanks to the changes to psychic powers making them only affect <LEGION> units – so their value in soup lists is extremely limited.

 Master of Possession

 The Master of Possession is a Pysker HQ that specializes in working with DAEMON units.
 He’s got the same profile as a Sorcerer, but is locked into taking a force staff and instead of knowing two powers from the Dark Hereticus Discipline, knows and can cast two powers from the Malefic Discipline.
 With Daemon Engines and Obliterators being really priced to move in 9th Edition he’s an increasingly popular choice, and if you have a strategy that’s going in hard on either of these (or still using Possessed) you should almost always take one.